knowledgevis/wsi_infer_web/README.md

 TODO
 ----

-* uploaded files are stored in girder permanent.y  Is there a way to clean up?
+* uploaded files are stored in girder permanently  Is there a way to clean up?